aefarrell/GasDispersion.jl/docs/src/index.md

 # returns a function
 pf = puff(scn, GaussianPuff)

-p(x,y,z,t) # gives the concentration in kg/m^3 at the point x, y, z and time t
+p(x,y,z,t) # gives the concentration in vol fraction at the point x, y, z and time t
 ```